chrismatteson/vault-102/docs/vault-0.md

 background-image: url(https://hashicorp.github.io/field-workshops-assets/assets/bkgs/HashiCorp-Title-bkg.jpeg)
 count: false

-# Vault OSS Workshop
+# Vault Associate Prepration
 ## Modern Security with Vault for any Cloud

 ![:scale 15%](https://hashicorp.github.io/field-workshops-assets/assets/logos/logo_vault.png)

 ???
-This workshop introduces students to the open-source version of Vault.
+This workshop extends the Intro to Vault course to cover the remaining topics in the Vault Associate Certification.

 It is cloud agnostic.